ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 ## The `admin` user

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage PostgreSQL.
-Once you [set the admin password](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-admin-password), you can use it to connect to your deployment.
+Once you [set the admin password](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-admin-password), you can use it to connect to your {{site.data.keyword.databases-for-enterprisedb}} deployment.

 When admin creates a resource in a database, like a table, admin owns that object.
 Resources that are created by admin are not accessible by other users, unless you expressly grant permissions to them.